initstring/evil-ssdp/README.md

 ```

 # Customization
-This is an early POC, but constructed in such a way to allow easy template creation in the future.
+This is an early beta, but constructed in such a way to allow easy template creation in the future.
 I've included two very basic templates - simply duplicate a template folder and customize for your own use.
 Then use the '-t' parameter to choose your new template.

 The tool currently only correctly creates devices for the UPNP 'rootdevice' device type, although it is responding to the SSDP queries for all devices types.
 If you know UPNP well, you can create a new template with the correct parameters to fufill requests for other device types as well.